 - includes 27 science teaching practices that research has indicated or hypothesized are critical for beginning elementary science teachers to know how to do well to be effective practitioners.

 - is organized into two to six science teaching practices per instructional tool category (e.g., the scientific explanations tool category includes two science teaching practices — one about critiquing student generated explanations and another about selecting explanations of scientific phenomena).

-To create each item, we had to use content-specific resources, such as research studies, educative curriculum guides and materials, and practitioner literature and knowledge, to generate a list of instructional scenarios that involve elementary science teachers leveraging their subject matter knowledge as they engage in these specific science teaching practices.
-This work involved identifying the content challenges elementary teachers face when teaching science within each of the five key topic areas within matter and its interactions:
+To create each CKT assessment item, we used content-specific resources, such as research studies, educative curriculum guides and materials, and practitioner literature and knowledge, to generate instructional scenarios that involve elementary science teachers in leveraging their subject matter knowledge as they engage in these specific science teaching practices.
+This work involved identifying the content challenges elementary teachers face when teaching science within each of five key topic areas within matter and its interactions:

 Mikeska, J.N., Kurzum, C., Steinberg, J., & Xu, J. (2018).
 Assessing elementary science teachers’ content knowledge for teaching science for the ETS Educator Series: Pilot results.
 ETS Research Report Series.
 Princeton, NJ: Educational Testing Service. doi:10.1002/ets2.12207

 Mikeska, J.N., Phelps, G., & Croft, A. (2017).
 Practice-based measures of elementary scienceteachers’ content knowledge for teaching: Initial item development and validity evidence.
 ETS Research Report Series.
 Princeton, NJ: Educational Testing Service. doi:10.1002/ets2.12168